 As important as it is to maintain a healthy lifestyle, the idea of going to the gym four times and week and stocking your pantry with “superfoods” may seem a little out of reach to someone living paycheck to paycheck.
 Gym memberships are pricey, making a healthy meal every night may seem time consuming, and you might have little time in your busy schedule to look after your health.
 Fortunately, there are plenty of ways to stay in shape without being forced into paying high gym fees.
 Here are a few ways to help you do it:

 This will allow you get in a workout without leaving the comfort of your home.
 You don’t need an entire home gym, either.
 All you need is some room to move around and perform a few simple exercises.
 Want to know how to get fit on a budget at home but don’t know where to start?
 Check out these free fitness apps to help you design a home workout plan that works for you.

-The thought of coming home after a long day of work just to start working again in the kitchen may send a shudder up your spine, even if you’ve already managed to cobble together a fridge full of healthy ingredients.
+The thought of coming home after a long day of work just start working in the kitchen may send a shudder up your spine, even if you’ve already managed to cobble together a fridge full of healthy ingredients.
 To get out of this trap, you may want to set aside some time on Sunday to put together your meals for the week.
 If you need some help keeping your pantry stocked with healthy foods while keeping your grocery bill within your budget, check out this guide for tips.